Alexander Prass: International career

 Prass made his Austrian U-18 debut on 9 October 2018 against Switzerland's U-18 squad.
 Just two days later, he scored his first goal for an Austrian squad, this time against Switzerland.
 In October 2019, he made his debut for the Austrian U-19 squad in a match against Wales U-19.
 By March 2021, he had made his debut for the Austrian U-21 squad against Saudi Arabia.

 In November 2022, the winger received his first call-up to the senior Austrian national team.
 He made his senior debut later that month in a match against the Andorra national team.
 In May 2024, he was named in Austria's preliminary squad for the 2024 European Championship and was eventually included in the final squad.
-Austria was eliminated in the round of 16, losing 1-2 to the Turkey national team, but Prass appeared in all four of Austria's matches during the tournament.
+Austria was eliminated in the round of 16, losing 1–2 to the Turkey national team, but Prass appeared in all four of Austria's matches during the tournament.

+On 18 May 2026, Prass was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.